 Mobile Phone Use While Driving

 Quite simply, using a hand-held mobile phone while driving is illegal.
-However, you may not be aware it is also illegal if you are a passenger supervising a learner driver.
+You may not be aware it is also illegal if you are a passenger supervising a learner driver.

 The law still applies if you are stopped at traffic lights or queuing in traffic.

-Yes you are allowed to use a phone if it is fully hands-free.
-You are not allowed to pick it up and operate it even momentarily.
+Yes, you are allowed to use a phone if it is fully hands-free.
+However, you are not allowed to pick it up and operate it even momentarily.
 Hands-free devices should be fully set up before you drive, so you can take calls without touching the device.

 It’s important to note that the police still have the power to stop you if they believe you have been distracted by using a mobile phone while driving, even if it’s fully hands-free.